collocations.org

 They believe he has supernatural powers.

-VERB + POWER
+VERB + power

-a task still beyond any computer''s power
+a task still beyond any computer's power

-I''m afraid it''s not within my power to help you.
+I'm afraid it's not within my power to help you.

-through the ~ of
+through the power of

 He wants to change the world through the power of prayer.

-~s as
+powers as

 a tribute to his powers as a teacher

-~ of
+power of

-her powers of observation I lost my power of speech for a while after the accident.
+I lost my power of speech for a while after the accident.

 PHRASES

-In 1946 Dali was at the peak of his powers.
+In 1946 Dalí was at the peak of his powers.

-do all/everything in your power
+do all in your power, do everything in your power

 He did everything in his power to find us somewhere to live.